 This small second order stream starts at James Pond on the Exeter/West Greenwich line.
 It primarily flows through Richmond to its confluence with the Pawcatuck River.
 Much of the Beaver River passes through protected areas such as the RIDEM Hillsdale Conservation Area and The Nature Conservancy’s Beaver River and Grassy Pond Preserves.
 The Beaver River is an excellent brook trout habitat.
-The river supports healthy populations of insects that provide food for fish and birds.
-Many small vernal pools dot the nearby landscape.
-They provide breeding areas for wood frogs, spotted salamanders and fairy shrimp.
 The southern portion of the river is fairly flat, supplying irrigation water for agricultural fields.
-Wetlands dominate the surrounding land mass as the stream nears the Pawcatuck River.
+Wetlands dominate the surrounding land as the stream nears the Pawcatuck River.

 Ecology – The Beaver River is 91% undeveloped and heavily forested.
 Nearly half the river runs through protected properties held by RIDEM, The Nature Conservancy and local land trusts.
 Due to these large areas of unbroken forested blocks, the Beaver River provides clean, cold water habitat that supports a large number of invertebrate species.
 The river contains healthy populations of wild brook trout and mussels.
 Many vernal pools are located near the river, supporting amphibian species such as wood frogs and spotted salamanders.
 A large variety of birds nest in the deep forest areas.